-Sitting improperly, out of position or with the seatback reclined too far can take weight off the seat cushion and affect the decision of the passenger sensing system, resulting in serious iniurv or death in the event of a crash.
+warning: Sitting improperly, out of position or with the seatback reclined too far can take weight off the seat cushion and affect the decision of the passenger sensing system, resulting in serious injury or death in the event of a crash.
 Always sit upright against your seat back, with your feet on the floor.

-Do not recline the seatback as this can cause the occupant to slide under the safety belt. resulting in serious injury in the event of a crash.
+warning: Do not recline the seatback too far as this can cause the occupant to slide under the seatbelt, resulting in serious injury in the event of a collision.

-Do not place objects higher than the seatback to reduce the risk of serious injury in the event of a crash or during heavy braking.
+warning: Do not place objects higher than the top of the seat backrest.
+Failure to follow this instruction could result in personal injury or death in the event of a sudden stop or crash.

-When you use them properly, the seat. head restraint, safety belt and airbags will provide optimum protection in the event of a crash.
+When you use them properly, the seat, head restraint, seatbelt and airbags will provide optimum protection in the event of a crash.